ThousandLeaves/Blackjack/README.md

 - Asynchronous JavaScript to allow for segmenting block actions such as the dealer drawing cards to happen incrementally instead of instantaneously

 ## Known Issues
-- ~~Manual tests revealed that the DOM does not update the dealer's face down card when the player or dealer uncommonly wins via a natural play.
+- ~~Minor: Manual tests revealed that the DOM does not update the dealer's face down card when the player or dealer uncommonly wins via a natural play.
 This likely could be fixed in the future via the implementation of asynchronous JavaScript.~~

 - ~~Severe: Multiple cards of the same suit and value can sometimes be drawn.~~